telescopeѲptics.net

 equals the radius of the wavefront in the pupil.
 The top

-point of distant object h is imaged into
+point of distant object h, at an angle

 (reversed) top of the image h'